Skip to content

 Toggl Track cons:

-Project management tools can definitely help you plan out and direct your workflows, but they won't always tell you how efficiently you're getting that work done.
 Love working weekends and sacrificing sleep to meet project deadlines?
 Neither do I. Time tracking apps give you added insight into how much time you're spending on a task so that you can budget your efforts appropriately.

-A time tracking app like Toggl Track lets you track your time via a mobile app or a browser extension that follows you across your web apps to record your productivity—start or stop time simply by closing a window.
+Toggl Track lets you track your time via a mobile app or a browser extension that follows you across your web apps to record your productivity—start or stop time simply by closing a window.
 Toggl Track also provides you with idle detection to stop tracking when you stop working, as well as reports of your tracked entries in a grid or calendar format.
 Whether you're collecting billable hours for a client or just making sure to keep yourself on track, time tracking is a game-changer.

 Like any app, Toggl Track works best if it connects with the rest of your tech stack.
 Here's how you can automate Toggl Track to sync with databases, calendars, and even accounting software so you can finally measure the unmeasurable.
+Learn how to automate your time tracking, or get started with a pre-made template.

 Toggl Track pricing: Free for up to 5 users, unlimited clients and tags; Starter plan starts at $9/user/month (billed annually) and includes time rounding, billable rates, and custom reports.

-The best freelancer app for invoicing
+The best freelancing app for invoicing

 Wave